achinthagunasekara/Java_Spider/README.md

 #Java Spider

-Simple program that draws invisible JFrame to fit the screen and draws a spider animation.
+Simple program that draws invisible JFrame to fit the screen and draws animated spider moving accross the screen.

+It's a useless application, but fun to watch!

 Currntly only support Mac OS.